Code-Institute-Submissions/monkee/README.md

 My intention is to provide a website of a band from the past and instil in the minds of its fans and potential fans, a brief story of there success, there iconic songs and videos, links to there social networks.
-My mockup/wireframe i made for some ideas to the project i have done using "Pencil" which you can find [here}(https://www.bbc.co.uk/sport/rugby-union/live-scores)

 ## UX

 Design is a black and white theme.
 This was to try and give it some authentic representation of there era in the 60's and 70's.
 Its designed to be easily read and navigated for both young and old.
+To begin with i did a mockup/wireframe using "pencil" of a rough guide to follow for the project which is [here](https://1drv.ms/u/s!AkgXke2DzmlNi1zMJqhMNbjp9EUD)

 Objectives: